thesephist/dotink/content/posts/elf.md

 2. Any number of "sections", which can contain anything from program machine code to data to debugging information or really anything else
 3. Where some of the sections may also be "segments" that are loaded into memory when the program is executed

 All executable binary files on Linux systems are ELF files, and you can peer into the internal structure of any ELF file using `readelf` or `elfdump` (depending on your operating system).
 Somewhere in the ELF file are also a _program header table_ and a _section header table_.
 These tables can be anywhere in the file, and tell whoever's interpreting the ELF file where to find all the segments and sections in the ELF file.
-Since these tables can be located anywhere in the file, the ELF header at the start of the file point to a byte offset in the file where these tables live.
+Since these tables can be located anywhere in the file, the ELF header at the start of the file point to a byte offset in the file where these two tables live.

 This is the high-level structure of an ELF file: a header, pointing to the program and section header tables, which in turn point to the rest of the segments and sections in the file.
 Sections are designed to hold arbitrary data, but segments are specifically for holding data useful in actually loading up a program to execute, like machine code, a pool of constants, and any global variables.

-An operating system that's trying to run an ELF binary _only looks for the program segments_, and disregards any sections and section headers, but other tools like the `objdump` disassembler and debugger rely on these sections holding meaningful data to work.
+An operating system that's trying to run an ELF binary _only looks for the program segments_, and disregards any sections and section headers, but other tools like the `objdump` disassembler and `gdb` debugger rely on these sections holding meaningful data to work.
 If you're linking multiple object files together, these sections holding symbol data and the like also become useful.

 For building August, because I wanted to output executable files that I could disassemble and examine, I chose to include the following sections and segments.

 Sections...

-- A **null section**, which must be the first section in any ELF file
+- A **null section**, just an entry in the section header table of all zero bytes, which must be the first section in any ELF file
 - A **text section**, conventionally labelled `.text`, containing the machine code also commonly called the "text" of a program
 - A **read-only section**, conventionally called `.rodata`, containing any constants for the program like the string `"Hello, World!"`
 - A **symbol table section**, conventionally labelled `.symtab`, which holds a table of "symbols" in the program like function names
-- A **string table**, which we need to hold the names of the other sections in this list.
+- A **string table**, which we need to hold the names of the other sections in this list and other items like symbols.
 This is conventionally labelled `.shstrtab`, for "Section Header STRing TABle".

 Segments...

 - One pointing to the text section, holding the machine code the program needs to run
-- One pointing to the read-only data section, holding the constants the machine code will reference when it runs.
+- One pointing to the read-only data section, holding the constants the machine code will reference when it runs, like string literals

 When we generate this ELF file and give it to the operating system, the operating system will spin up a new process in which our program can run.
 The OS will look at the two segments holding our machine code and constants, and reference the program header table to figure out where in the process's virtual address space these segments should be placed, and assign the segments their correct places in the process's virtual memory.
-Then it moves the CPU's [program counter](https://en.wikipedia.org/wiki/Program_counter) or instruction pointer register to the starting address of the executable, specified the ELF header.
+Then it moves the CPU's [program counter](https://en.wikipedia.org/wiki/Program_counter) or instruction pointer register to the starting address of the executable, specified in the ELF header.
 Finally, the OS task-switches to the new process, where the CPU will begin executing our machine code!

 This is the simplest model of an executable ELF binary.
 Most languages and compilers will produce binaries that involve more complex moving parts, like linking to interpreters or libc's, loading in other dynamically linked libraries, or referencing debugging information embedded in the binary.
 Binaries that include large runtimes like the Go programming language runtime might have many segments loaded into memory that are responsible for different tasks or data in the program.